Rajpratik71/eucalyptus-wiki/QA-Next.md

 1. Reduce time to get from 0-running setup
 2. Reduce rinse-repeat cycle (rebuilding on same machines)
 3. No more memo field
+1. run all of our tests (eutester, eutester4j, FOG ..)
 4. no more perl
 5. Stop calling it QA, it's so much more than that